Tutorial 2: Something a little more practical – a web page change detector

 logger.info("Contents changed")

-has changed so the last modified date is updated and the contents are retrieved from the response.
+web page has changed so the last modified date is updated and the contents are retrieved

 from difflib import unified_diff